 INTERVIEWING FOR SOCIAL SERVICES

-Students acquire and demonstrate knowledge of the theoretical background and specific basic interviewing and counseling techniques and ethics for establishing an effective professional helping relationship.
+Students acquire and demonstrate knowledge of the theoretical background and specific basic interviewing techniques for establishing an effective professional helping relationship.
 Students interview peers for peer and professional observation and feedback.
-Note: HS 154 strongly recommended.
+Prerequisite: HS 154.

 FAMILY ALCOHOLISM / ADDICTION